 To successfully get you to become an active participant in the positive change in your life, several motivational interviewing techniques may be used, including evoking your intrinsic motivation to make a change in spite of lingering ambivalence.
 Evoking is a central technique for motivational interviewing and involves recognizing and celebrating clients’ individual interests to help them change.

-There are four communication skills required for our Boston drug treatment specialists to successfully perform motivational interviewing:
+There are four communication skills our Boston drug treatment specialists use to successfully perform motivational interviewing:

 - Asking open-ended questions

 - Offering affirmation